stephan-double-u/cross-language-validation-java/README.md

 # Cross Language Validation Java

-This library implements the server side part of the _Cross Language Validation Schema_, i.e. it contains:
+This library implements the server side part of the [Cross Language Validation Schema](https://github.com/stephan-double-u/cross-language-validation-schema), i.e. it contains:
 - an rich API to define the different kinds of validation rules that are specified by that schema
 - a validator that checks the validation rules against the relevant objects